N5 road (Ireland): Campaign to upgrade route

 The standard of the N5 road is a significant political issue in Mayo.
 Local politicians have argued that because the N5 is the main access route to the county, it should be upgraded to a consistent standard - a single carriageway road with hard shoulders, bypassing all towns along the route.

 Political arguments were given more weight in recent years when several major multinational firms based in Mayo joined forces to lobby the government to upgrade the N5.
 The Mayo Industries Group is made up of household names including Coca-Cola (through its Mayo subsidiary Ballina Beverages), Allergan Pharmaceuticals, Baxter and Hollister.
 The group has met with senior government ministers on several occasions in an attempt to secure funding for further improvements to the road.

 Completed schemes

+Westport – Turlough

+This 25.5 km comprises a 20km dual carriageway from Westport to the existing N5 near Turlough, bypassing Castlebar, as well as a single carriageway relief road around Westport and the realignment of 2.5km of the N59 road north of the town.
+An Bórd Pleanala approved the route in May 2014.
+Contracts were signed in October 2019 for the construction of the project.
+The Castlebar bypass opened on 26 April 2023, with the remainder of the route to Westport opening on 15 June that year.
+The original N5 road has been redesignated as a regional route, the R309.

 Ballaghaderreen bypass

 This scheme comprises 13.6 km of standard single carriageway and provides a bypass to the north of Ballaghaderreen town.
 The project includes realignment/bridging of local roads and a major grade separated junction between the N5 and R293 to provide access to the town.
 An Bord Pleanála approved the scheme in 2008.
-Transport Minister Leo Varadkar turned the first sod on the project on 2 November 2012, and the road opened on 2 September 2014.
+Transport Minister Leo Varadkar turned the first sod on the project on 2 November 2012, and the road was opened on 2 September 2014 by Taoiseach Enda Kenny.